Sage-Bionetworks/schematic/README.md

 ### 3. Start the virtual environment

-Initialize the virtual environment using the following command with `poetry`:
+`cd` into your cloned `schematic` repository, and initialize the virtual environment using the following command with `poetry`:

 ```
 poetry shell
 ```

 ### 4. Install `schematic` dependencies

+Before you begin, make sure you are in the latest `develop` of the repository.

 The following command will install the dependencies based on what we specify in the `poetry.lock` file of this repository.
 If this step is taking a long time, try to go back to Step 2 and check your version of `poetry`.
 Alternatively, you can try deleting the lock file and regenerate it by doing `poetry install` (Please note this method should be used as a last resort because this would force other developers to change their development environment)